python/cpython/Doc/library/ipc.rst

 to communicate.

 Some modules only work for two processes that are on the same machine, e.g.
-:mod:`signal` and :mod:`subprocess`.
+:mod:`signal` and :mod:`mmap`.
 Other modules support networking protocols that two or more processes can used to communicate across machines.

 The list of modules described in this chapter is: